mckennapsean/dissertation/content/08-discuss.md

 ## Redesign Case Study: Working in Design Teams

-Throughout our redesign project, we worked closely as a design team composed of designers, a psychologist, and visualization experts.
+Throughout our redesign project in [@sec:formulation], we worked closely as a design team composed of designers, a psychologist, and visualization experts.
 Our different perspectives and experience led to a richer and more informed design process.
 When working together, we found that having common terms and definitions for design was